 There were hard times after the turn of the century but this didn’t stop Fr.
-Brockbank from building an addition on to the back of the church/school complex adding more classrooms and a hall.
+Brockbank from building an addition on to the back of the church/school complex, which added more classrooms and a hall.
 Surviving parish bulletins evidence the economic struggles of the parishioners, and chronicle too the deadly toll of one influenza epidemic after the other.
 During one February, ten parishioners died of the disease: men, women and children.
-But families grew in size, in grace and in the love of their Catholic community, their parish.
-Click the title to view the list of Friars at St. Dominic’s.
+Nonetheless, families grew – in size, in grace and in the love of their Catholic community, their parish.

-Finally our present grand church was dedicated in February of 1926.
-165 feet long, 85 feet wide, 80 feet to the rooftop this English Gothic church, of Cathedral proportions, in gray and buff colored stone from Monte Vista and Boise was, and still is a fitting expression of the nobility, the grandeur and the deep spirituality of the humble people of this parish.
+Finally, our present grand church was dedicated in February 1926.
+It is of Cathedral proportions – 165 feet long, 85 feet wide, and 80 feet to the rooftop of this English Gothic church.
+It is made of gray and buff colored stone from Monte Vista and Boise.
+It was, and still is, a fitting expression of the nobility, the grandeur and the deep spirituality of the humble people of this parish.

 The school continued in the old building, but the community gathered in this beautiful place to sing its praise to the One who had blessed them with prosperity.
-In the face of a rising swell of anti-Catholic Klan sentiment, which blocked their lives in many ways, the people of the parish began their own Credit Union in 1933, which still survived as one of the oldest of its kind in Colorado.
-Parishioners during the hard times of the depression built for their priests and brothers a log cabin on the side of a hill overlooking Nederland, in Boulder county, as a place for rest and prayer.
-The people of that village benefited from the Dominican presence there, because for years the chapel of St. Rita’s in Nederland was served as a mission by the priests of St. Dominic.
+In the face of a rising swell of anti-Catholic Klan sentiment, which blocked their lives in many ways, the people of the parish began their own Credit Union in 1933, which survived as one of the oldest of its kind in Colorado.
+Parishioners during the hard times of the depression built for their priests and brothers a log cabin as a place for rest and prayer on the side of a hill overlooking Nederland, in Boulder county.
+The people of that village benefited from the Dominican presence there, and, for years, the chapel of St. Rita’s in Nederland was served as a mission by the priests of St. Dominic.

-Father’s Carroll, Regan and Farrell served as pastors until the outbreak of the second world war.
+Father Carroll, Father Regan and Father Farrell served as pastors until the outbreak of the Second World War.
 Parish life was rich.
-The school prospered, there was always a Drama Club for the young adults, putting on plays for everyone’s enjoyment, sports were important and so was scouting.
+The school prospered.
+There was always a Drama Club for the young adults, which put on plays for everyone’s enjoyment.
+Sports were important and so was scouting.

-The 60’s were a time of church change, and with change came turmoil and dramatic statements even by the leaders.
+The 1960’s were a time of church change, and, with change, came turmoil and dramatic statements even by the leaders.
 Fr.
 Leuer left his role as pastor and the priesthood in 1969.
 There were others too, energetic and beloved young parish associates who in championing controversial and disturbing causes — anti-war protests, migrant worker issues — chose too to leave the priesthood from St. Dominic’s.

 The task Fr.
 Bob Miller had to face was to re-establish pastoral credibility and leadership in an age when tensions ran high.
-And on top of all of this, the population of the parish was changing.
+Moreover, the population of the parish was changing.
 There were fewer children for school, higher costs of education, fewer sisters as faculty and mounting deficits in the school budget.
-In 1973 a painful decision was made, to close the parish school.
+In 1973 a painful decision was made to close the parish school.
 For the first time, St. Dominic’s would face its vocation to teach, to bless, and to heal, without the parish school as its foundational ministry.

 Under Fr.
-Kevin Thissen a successful parish family program engaged key family groups into an involvement and a dedication to this community which still remains strong.
+Kevin Thissen a successful parish family program engaged key family groups into dedicated involvement to the community, which remains strong.
 His interest in Social Justice causes led him to be one of the founding members of MOP, the Metropolitan Organizations for People.
 He also did a wonderful job seeing to it that the church recovered from the fire in 1983.

 Under Fr.
 José Santiago the Hispanic community’s identity was strengthened and under Fr.
 Dennis Woerter the new elevator was installed in the church.